This article will help you:

 - On 4/17, User A fired "Complete Purchase".

 - On 4/18, User A and User B fired "Complete Purchase".

 - On 4/19, User C and User D fired"Complete Purchase".

 On the data point for 4/19, a total count of four will be returned because four unique users fired this event from 4/17 to 4/19.

 Enterprise customers have access to additional features not available to other Amplitude customers.
 To upgrade to an Enterprise plan, contact your CSM.

 Enterprise users can view segmentation data in real time.
 However, there are some caveats:

 - You can only segment one day's worth of data for real-time

 - Charts are cached every five minutes for everyone

-Using the Compare feature, you can compare the results of the current time range with the previous day, or the same day from previous week, month, quarter or year.
+Using the Compare to past feature, you can compare the results of the current time range with the previous day, or the same day from previous week, month, quarter or year.